sagyzdop/blog/_posts/2025-01-30-Pumping-Lemma.md

 \text{Not Pumpable} \implies \text{Non-Regular}
 $$

-but this does **NOT** mean if the language is pumpable it is regular.
+But this does **NOT** mean if the language is pumpable it is regular.
 Pumping Lemma is a tool that can be used to show that some languages are not regular.
 However, it cannot be used to show that a language is regular.
 However, we can use the negation of the statement to prove that the language is non-regular.
 Negating the statement we get:

 $$
 % Negation of Pumping Lemma